Friday, May 21, 2021

 3. Bugsbugsbugsbugsbugs! - Character does nothing but stand there screaming and slapping at themselves this round.
 They drop anything they're holding 50% of the time.

 4. Mellow Fellow - Character spends the round trying to convince everyone to stop with the negative vibes already.
-If they can make a convincing case for it through roleplaying they can test charisma or appropriate socials skills to get end the fight for at least 1d6 rounds.
+If they can make a convincing case for it through roleplaying they can test charisma or appropriate socials skills to get the fight to end for at least 1d6 rounds.
 Time seems to slow down long enough to make a brief monologue about peace, love, and understanding while attempting this.
 Elvis Costello may mysteriously play in the background while doing so.

 5. I CAN DO MAGIC! - GM chooses the flashiest and/or most powerful spell the character can cast and uses it on a target of their choice - which may or may not actually exist.
 If the character can't cast spells they stand there shouting and waving their hands instead.